-During the 2020 calendar year, we had the below noted violation(s) of drinking water regulations.

-Compliance Period Analyte Туре No Violations Occurred in the Calendar Year of 2020
+ᆫ Duffing the 2021 Calendar year, we had the below noted violation(s) of diffiking water regulations.
+Compliance Period Analyte Туре 11/1/2021 E. COLI MONITOR GWR TRIGGERED/ADDITONAL, MAJOR

 Additional Required Health Effects Language:

 Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
 Some people who drink water containing alpha emitters in excess of the MCL over many years may have an increased risk of getting cancer.